PhantomPhixer/Jamfconnect-to-Office-/README.md

 one click setup of Office/Outlook [like this](https://www.jamf.com/blog/help-users-activate-microsoft-office-365-and-configure-outlook-in-one-click/)

 ## What's needed ##
-The script here also contains the script for the required EA embedded and commented out.
+There are two components required,the script and the EA

 The script needs to run as a post user logon item in a policy.
 The EA needs to be created and used to scope the smart group